 Our people are not only pivotal in fostering diversity in our business but they're key in supporting the delivery of our Diversity and Inclusion (D&I) strategy.
 Our approach enables passionate employees to provide a D&I lens to all business activities and influence those around them, contributing to and supporting activities across the business.

-The Diversity and Inclusion (D&I) Council governing body for Medibank's D&I strategy support D&I activities and drive change provide working groups with support and connection, feedback and advice
+The Diversity and Inclusion (D&I) Council

+governing body for Medibank's D&I strategy

-Diversitv and Inclusion
+Diversity and Inclusion Working Groups